 An enthusiastic salute to hard-driving '80s metal is not everybody's cup of Coors, of course.
 It was entirely possible on opening night to have two-and-a-half hours of songs from the vintage music-video era of the '80s wash over you without recognizing a note, while the person next to you is banging his head back and forth, mouthing the words.
 The theatre traditionalist is likely to feel he has entered the Twilight Zone.
 As one asided to me at the half-time — er, intermission — "Is this the end of the world?"

+No, but it's another world. ( Rock of Ages must have Brooks Atkinson rolling!)
+And nothing betrayed the schism of the first-nighters more than the symbolic hoisting of the lighters, swaying supportively to and fro with the music.
+With this particular group, that gesture came off like ill-coordinated lightning bugs colliding in the dark.
 There seems to be some sort of storyline running along side, and in and out, of the golden oldies of Bon Jovi, Poison, Styx, Pat Benatar, Twisted Sister, Journey, Whitesnake, et al. Book writer Chris D'Arienzo has gone about his task as if he were doing an MTV Mamma Mia!, never interrupting the ebb and flow of replays for long.

 [flipbook] As plot would have it, the fabled Bourbon Room is marked for the wrecking ball to make way for a mall, and only a rock benefit can bail the club out.
 In terms of human development, there's a slight pass at a love story between two wannabe rockers from out of town — Sherrie, as in "Oh, Sherrie" ( Amy Spanger), and Drew (ex-"American Idol" contender Constantine Maroulis) — disrupted momentarily by his brief stint in boy band-land and her fling at pole-dancing strip-teasing.
 Then, there's the other-man complication, Stacee Jaxx ( James Carpinello), a sleazy rock icon.

 The opening night party was held a few yards east of the theatre at the Edison Ballroom, which has been underused this season as an after-party venue but proved perfect for this occasion because it provided a stage where rock-stars among the first-nighters could perform till dawn's early light if they had a mind to.

 Night Ranger ( Kelly Keagy, Brad Gillis and Jack Blade) charged the Edison stage first, followed by January Jane (with Maroulis) and, into the a.m., Evolution.

 Jim Peterik, who wrote Journey's "The Search Is Over," arrived like a true rocker, with multicolored hair.
 Jamie & Beverly came via VH1's "Rock of Love Bus."